golang/build/env/darwin/macstadium/README.md

 ## VMware web UI

+Connect with OpenVPN, WireGuard, or configure your browser to use localhost:1080 as a SOCKS proxy.
+Add:

+10.87.58.9      vcenter.gglgtm-a-002.macstadium.com

+to your hosts file, then access the UI at https://vcenter.gglgtm-a-002.macstadium.com.

-Once you've connected to either OpenVPN or WireGuard, you can hit the VMware web UI at:
+VMware web UI at:

    https://10.87.58.9/ui/

-(Alternatively, `ssh -D` to the bastion host to make a SOCKS tunnel and configure your browser to send proxy through that SOCKS tunnel.)

 ## Adding a New Image